-In this section, we show how our framework enables formalizing the soundness of different back-end verifiers.
+In this section, we show how our framework enables formalizing the soundness of different backend verifiers.
 We prove the soundness of two fundamentally different verification algorithms commonly used in practice: symbolic execution and verification condition generation.
 We connect both to the same instantiation of CoreIVL, namely ViperCore introduced in §3.4.
 This demonstrates that CoreIVL's semantics can accommodate fundamentally different verification algorithms.

-Symbolic execution is a common kind of verification algorithm used in separation logic-based verifiers [Berdine et al. 2005b; Jacobs et al. 2011; Santos et al. 2020]. §4.1 introduces a symbolic execution back-end for ViperCore.
-Its design follows Viper's symbolic execution back-end [Schwerhoff 2016], but it is formalized as a function inside Isabelle/HOL.
-The main result of §4.1 is a soundness
+Symbolic execution is a common verification strategy of separation logic-based verifiers [5, 28, 48]. §4.1 introduces a symbolic execution back-end for ViperCore.
+Its design follows Viper's symbolic execution back-end [49], but it is formalized as a function inside Isabelle/HOL.
+The main result of §4.1 is a soundness proof of this symbolic execution against the operational semantics of ViperCore, showing how CoreIVL is general enough to justify widely-used symbolic execution algorithms.